-YAML in Kubernetes: Writing Manifests, Helm Charts, and Kustomize Files
+YAML in Kubernetes: Manifests, Helm Charts, Kustomize

 Write Kubernetes YAML manifests correctly: understand apiVersion, metadata, spec structure, and use Helm templating or Kustomize for reuse.